arguiot/arguiot.github.io/_drafts/chirper-my-new-project.md

 I created this project in order to tackle one of my problem: tweet something without leaving the app I'm using.

 For example, when I watch the FIFA World Cup of my computer, I don't want to leave the live stream.

+# Where can I install it?

+You can either install from the [website](https://arguiot.github.io/Chirper) or from the Mac App Store